RubyRubenstahl/artikcloud-ProxyHub/README.md

 # ARTIK Cloud Proxy Hub

-ARTIK Cloud Proxy Hub application is a hub, which
+ARTIK Cloud Proxy Hub application is a hub.
+It
  - discovers your local physical devices
- - creates virtual devices on ARTIK Cloud for them or links them to your existing virtual devices
+ - maps them to virtual devices on ARTIK Cloud (virtual devices will be created if not existing)
- - hosts multiple proxies, each of the proxies messages/Actions between ARTIK Cloud and one type of physical devices.
+ - hosts multiple proxies, each of which proxies messages/Actions between ARTIK Cloud and one type of physical devices.

 You can use the Proxy Hub repo in the three ways: